Essential Tools & Supplies for Beginner Mechanics

-If you're planning on doing your own repairs at home, it's important to follow all of the manufacturer guidelines for your machine.
-You'll likely come across specific torque settings for each bolt on your machine.
+If you're planning on doing your own repairs at home, you'll likely come across specific torque settings for each bolt on your machine.
 When it comes to ease of use and adaptability to almost any part, we highly recommend picking up a digital torque wrench for all of your machine's repair and maintenance needs.

 Drive Chain Tool

 The chain and sprocket are important parts of your machine's driveline.
-As your owner's manual might point out, a responsible rider will replace the chain and sprocket multiple times over the course of their vehicle's lifetime.
-How many times this needs to be done will depend on where, how often and how hard you ride your machine.
+As your owner's manual might point out, a responsible rider replaces the chain and sprocket multiple times over the course of the vehicle's lifetime.
 Over time, you might learn that removing the chain entirely for regular cleanings is effective for riding in the dirt.
 For the sake of time and your sanity, a simple chain breaker tool can make this a routine service task that doesn't need to test your skills, or your patience.

 Chain Cleaner and Lubricant